 - Using a mixing bowl, toss wings in canola oil until well covered and then season well with kosher salt.

 - Place the wings on a baking sheet, making sure the flat sides are making contact with the baking sheet for maximum browning.
-Cook for 35-40 minutes until beginning to brown and registering about 170F internally.
 I separate the drumettes and flats so that I can put the drumettes in the back of the oven where it is hotter.

 - Remove wings from the oven and place in a large mixing bowl.
-Toss to coat with maple syrup fully.
+Toss to fully coat with maple syrup.
 Place wings back on the baking sheet, making sure the browner side is facing up.
-Cook the wings for another 10 minutes until the maple syrup is starting to caramelize.
+Cook the wings for another 10 minutes until the maple syrup is starting to caramelize and smell sweet.

-- In the large mixing bowl add the wings and both types of mustard.
-Toss well to coat evenly.
+- In the large mixing bowl add the hot wings and both types of mustard.
+Toss well to coat evenly and serve immediately.

 - Reheat these wings on 350 F in the oven on a covered baking sheet for 10 minutes or until warmed through or in the microwave.